New Patient Registration

 Please note that we need those 2 forms for each member of the family.

 You are not registered with the practice until you have signed the GPR form and the GP partner has accepted your registration.
-Therefore it is important that you come to the practice before your first appointment, when you will be asked to provide proof of identity and sign your GPR form.

 You will register with the practice, not with a particular doctor.
 You may ask to see a particular doctor if you wish, but this may mean a longer wait for an appointment.
 Please note that we need to register new born babies as soon as possible.